COVID-19 Training Protocol

 Participants are encouraged to bring their own personal pens/pencils.

-Please purchase required materials directly through Heart and Stroke or Canadian Red Cross website – materials should not be shared amongst students
+Please purchase required materials directly through Heart and Stroke or the Canadian Red Cross website – materials should not be shared amongst students

 Cancellation must be made 48 hours prior to the start date, students will be subjected to cancellation fees.